tiesen243/yukinu/docs/legal/term-of-service.md

 # Terms of Service

-_Last updated: 2025-10-03_
+_Last updated: October 29, 2025_

-> **Note:** This is a learning project.
-This platform is for educational purposes only and no actual products or services are sold here.

-Welcome to Yukinu!
-These Terms of Service ("Terms") govern your use of our multi-vendor e-commerce platform and related services ("Services").
-By accessing or using our Services, you agree to be bound by these Terms.
+This Terms of Service document applies to the **Yukinu Multi‑Vendor E‑Commerce Application**.
+Please note that this application is currently a **learning and experimental project**.
+The system does not represent a real business, real transactions, or real commercial operations.

-## 1. Use of Services
+## 1. Purpose of the Application

-You must be at least 18 years old or have legal parental or guardian consent to use our Services.
-You agree to provide accurate and complete information when creating an account and making purchases.
+Yukinu is built for development and educational purposes only, including:

+- Practicing full‑stack web development
+- Learning monorepo architecture
+- Exploring database modeling for e‑commerce
+- Experimenting with deployment and DevOps

+There is **no real product ordering**, **no financial payments**, and **no vendor onboarding** for commercial use.

-## 2. Orders and Payment
+## 2. User Responsibilities

-All orders are subject to acceptance and availability.
-Prices and product descriptions are subject to change without notice.
-Payment must be made in full before orders are processed and shipped.
+By using this project, users acknowledge and agree to the following:

+- Any data input is considered **test data**
+- You must not attempt malicious actions such as hacking, exploiting vulnerabilities, or disrupting system functionality
+- You must not rely on this application for real commercial purposes

-## 3. Shipping and Delivery
+## 3. Intellectual Property

-We will make reasonable efforts to deliver products within the estimated timeframes.
-However, delays may occur due to unforeseen circumstances.
-We are not liable for any delays or losses caused by third-party shipping providers.
+The source code belongs to the project developer.
+Users may reference or contribute to the code depending on the project's open‑source licensing terms.

-## 4. Returns and Refunds
+## 4. Disclaimer

-Please refer to our Return and Refund Policy for details on returns, exchanges, and refunds.
+This project is provided **as‑is** with **no warranties** of any kind.
+The developer is **not responsible** for any data loss, errors, or misuse of the system.

+The developer does not guarantee:

+- Uptime or service stability
+- Security against cyber threats
+- Accuracy or completeness of data

-## 5. User Conduct
+## 5. Prohibited Use

-You agree not to use our Services for any unlawful purpose or to violate any applicable laws or regulations.
+Users must not:

+- Conduct real financial transactions
+- Upload harmful or illegal content
+- Pretend that the system is a real marketplace
+- Misrepresent data as real products or business operations

-## 6. Intellectual Property
+## 6. Privacy & Data Usage

-All content on our platform, including text, images, logos, and software, is the property of Yukinu or its licensors and is protected by intellectual property laws.

-## 7. Limitation of Liability

-To the fullest extent permitted by law, Yukinu is not liable for any indirect, incidental, or consequential damages arising from your use of our Services.
+Any stored data is strictly for **testing and educational analysis**.
+No personal data will be shared or used for commercial purposes.

-## 8. Changes to Terms
+## 7. Changes to This Terms Document

-We reserve the right to update these Terms at any time.
-Continued use of our Services constitutes acceptance of the revised Terms.

-## 9. Contact Us
+These terms may be updated while the project evolves.
+Continued usage indicates your acceptance of updated terms.

-If you have any questions about these Terms, please contact us at [ttien56906@gmail.com](mailto:ttien56906@gmail.com).
+If you have questions about this Terms of Service document, please open an issue at [https://github.com/tiesen243/yukinu/issues](https://github.com/tiesen243/yukinu/issues).